blockamotolabs/react-bitmap-utils/README.md

 };
 ```

-Note: your renderers/renderers object should not be defined inside of a component as this will cause unnecessary re-renders.
+Note: your renderers/renderers object should not be defined inside of a component as this will cause unnecessary re-renders, and should not rely on any external state.

 The custom renderers object can then be provided to a `Canvas` and or `CanvasBuffer` component via the `renderers` prop.